ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 ### The ANTsX Ecosystem  {-}

-As noted above, many of the existing approaches for processing of mouse brain image data use ANTsX tools for core steps in various workflows, particularly its pairwise, intensity-based image registration tools and bias field correction.
+As noted previously, many of the existing approaches for processing of mouse brain image data use ANTsX tools for core processing steps in various workflows, particularly its pairwise, intensity-based image registration tools and bias field correction.
 Historically, ANTsX development is originally based on fundamental approaches to image mapping [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:2003aa], particularly in the human brain, which has resulted in core contributions to the field such as the well-known and highly-vetted Symmetric Normalization (SyN) algorithm [@Avants:2008aa].
 Since its development, various independent platforms have been used to evaluate ANTsX image registration capabilities in the context of different application foci which include multi-site brain MRI data [@Klein:2009aa], pulmonary CT data [@Murphy:2011aa], and most recently multi-modal brain registration in the presence of tumors [@Baheti:2021aa].

 \input{antsx_functionality_table}

-Apart from its registration capabilities, ANTsX is a comprehensive biological and medical image analysis toolkit, that comprises additional functionality such as template generation, general data approximation, and deep learning networks specifically trained for mouse data (see Table \ref{table:methods}).
-The collective use of the toolkit has demonstrated superb performance in multiple application areas (e.g., consensus labeling [@Wang:2013ab], brain tumor segmentation [@Tustison:2014aa], and cardiac motion estimation [@Tustison:2015ab]).
-Importantly, ANTs is built on the Insight Toolkit (ITK) [@McCormick:2014aa] deriving benefit from a very capable open-source community of scientists and programmers as well as providing a visible, open-source venue for algorithmic contributions.
+Apart from its registration capabilities, ANTsX comprises additional functionality such as template generation, general data approximation, and deep learning networks specifically trained for mouse data (see Table
+\ref{table:methods}).
+The collective use of the toolkit has demonstrated superb performance in multiple application areas (e.g., consensus labeling [@Wang:2013ab], brain tumor segmentation [@Tustison:2014aa], and cardiac motion estimation [@Tustison:2015ab] ).
+Importantly, ANTs is built on the Insight Toolkit (ITK) [@McCormick:2014aa] deriving benefit from the open-source community of scientists and programmers and providing a visible, open-source venue for algorithmic contributions.

 \begin{figure}[!htb]
 \centering